8,000Units Under Management

 • Choose a due date and specify grace periods if applicable

-• Designate payment methods (g. mail-in, online portal, walk-in)
+• Designate payment methods (e.g., mail-in, online portal, walk-in)

 • Calculate a late payment fee

-The key here is to make sure your tenant has a firm understanding of your rent policies and the consequences for failing to pay on time.
-This way if anything should require legal action, you can prove you protected yourself to the best of your ability and that your tenant was fully aware of the lease provisions.
+The key here is to ensure your tenant understands your rent policies and the consequences of failing to pay on time.
+This way, if anything should require legal action, you can prove you protected yourself to the best of your ability and that your tenant was fully aware of the lease provisions.

 Knowing when to outsource repairs to a hired expert will save you time, money, and frustration.
 Just because you think you can fix something in your rental property does not mean you have the skills to do so efficiently.
-In addition, if you are constantly fixing your rental property and managing everything else as well, you will end up losing out on precious free time.
-Sometimes hiring a professional is the smartest choice.
+In addition, if you are constantly fixing your rental property and managing everything else, you will lose out on precious free time.
+Sometimes, hiring a professional is the smartest choice.

-The best survival tip anyone can offer first-time landlords who are new to the rental property business is to enlist the help of a property manager who can take care of all of the above.
-Be honest, unless you have been studying up on how to be a great landlord, and shadowing someone in the industry for some time, you probably do not have much experience with managing rental properties.
+One of our best survival tips for first-time landlords who are new to the rental property business is to enlist the help of a property manager who can take care of all of the above.
+Honestly, unless you have been studying how to be a great landlord and shadowing someone in the industry for some time, you probably do not have much experience with managing rental properties.
 And, if your goal is to make money, learning as you go can be one of the biggest ways to fail at achieving a positive cash flow.

-If you are in the Montgomery County area and find yourself becoming a first-time landlord, contact Bay Management Group.
-As Maryland’s leading property management company, Bay Management Group offers property owners a whole host of services that help you avoid any kind of trouble.
+If you are a first-time landlord and need help managing your rental properties, contact Bay Property Management Group.
+As Northern Virginia’s leading property management company, Bay Property Management Group offers property owners a whole host of services that help them avoid any kind of trouble.

-From professional property advertisement to eviction processes, and everything in between, Bay Management Group gets it done so you don’t have to.
-And to top it off, we offer the lowest property management fee in the area.
-So don’t wait to get the peace of mind you deserve as you embark on this journey as a first-time Montgomery County landlord, get in touch with Bay Management Group today.
+From professional property advertisement to eviction processes and everything in between, BMG gets it done so you don’t have to.
+So don’t wait to get the peace of mind you deserve as you embark on this journey as a first-time landlord; get in touch with Bay Property Management Group today.